RahulNaik2611/pwc_call_Centre_Trends/README.md

 ## 📜 License
 This project is licensed under the MIT License – feel free to use and modify as needed.

+## 👨‍💻 About Me

+Hello!
+I’m **B Rahul Naik**, a passionate data enthusiast with a strong interest in technology-driven solutions.
+I completed my **B.Tech in Mechanical Engineering (2022)**, and since then, I have been actively expanding my expertise in **data analytics, software development, and database management**.

+### 🔹 Technical Skills:
+- **Programming & Backend Development:** Java, Spring Boot, Python
+- **Databases & SQL:** SQL, MongoDB, PostgreSQL, Microsoft SQL Server
+- **Data Analytics & Visualization:** Power BI, Excel

+I enjoy working on **data-driven projects** and leveraging technology to create meaningful insights.
+Feel free to explore my work and connect with me! 🚀